-- The e-Safety Policy will be formally provided to and discussed with all members of staff. - To protect all staff and students, the school will implement Acceptable Use Policies. - Staff should be aware that Internet traffic can be monitored and traced to the individual user, Discretion and professional conduct is essential. - Staff that manage filtering systems or monitor ICT use will be supervised by the Leadership Group and have clear procedures for reporting issues. - Externally-verified, annual staff training covering all aspects of e-safety is provided. - Staff updates are issued as and when appropriate.
+- The e-Safety Policy will be formally provided to and discussed with all members of staff. - To protect all staff and students, the school implements Acceptable Use Policies. - Staff should be aware that Internet traffic can be monitored and traced to the individual user. - Staff that manage filtering systems or monitor ICT use will be supervised by the Leadership Group and have clear procedures for reporting issues. - Externally-verified, annual staff training covering all aspects of e-safety is provided. - Staff updates are issued as and when appropriate.